aimerykong/Dimensional-Emotion-Analysis-of-Facial-Expression/README.md

-MatConvNet is used in our project; please compile accordingly --
+MatConvNet is used in our project; please compile it under folder ``libs'' accordingly --
 ```python
 LD_LIBRARY_PATH=/usr/local/cuda/lib64:local matlab